The Naming Of The Beasts

-A compelling blend of urban fantasy and crime noir from the critically acclaimed author of THE DEVIL YOU KNOW.
+A compelling blend of urban fantasy and crime noir from the critically acclaimed author of THE GIRL WITH ALL THE GIFTS

 They say the road to Hell is paved with good intentions, but if you ask Castor he'll tell you there's quite a bit of arrogance and reckless stupidity lining the streets as well.
 And he should know.
 There's only so many times you can play both sides against the middle and get away with it.
 Now, the inevitable moment of crisis has arrived and it's left Castor with blood on his hands.
 Well, not his hands, you understand; it's always someone else who pays the bill: friends, acquaintances, bystanders.